huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### FLUX.1 Image-to-Image

-Here is how to generate FLUX.1 image with one input image and a single prompt:
+Here is how to generate a FLUX.1 image using a single input image and prompt:

 ```bash
 python image_to_image_generation.py \